-Guest editor of a Synthese Topical Issue on “Objectivity in Social Research” together with Petri Ylikoski (in progress).
+Guest editor of a Synthese Topical Collection on “Objectivity in Social Research” together with Petri Ylikoski (in progress).

 Recipient of Nordic Research Council Workshop Grant (NOS-HS) to organize three workshops in 2020 on “Reactivity in the Human Sciences” together with Marion Godman and Caterina Marchionni.
 See https://sites.google.com/view/thereactivityproject/home.

-Guest editor of a European Journal for Philosophy of Science Topical Issue on “Reactivity in the Human Sciences” together with Marion Godman and Caterina Marchionni (in progress).
+Guest editor of a European Journal for Philosophy of Science Topical Collection on “Reactivity in the Human Sciences” together with Marion Godman and Caterina Marchionni (in progress).

 Visiting professor, Department of Philosophy, Leibniz Universität Hannover, Germany (spring 2020).

 Qualitative Methods – book under contract with Cambridge University Press, Elements Series in Philosophy of Science (in progress).